naveenragur/tsunami-surrogates/geoclaw/README.md

 # Tohoku Tsunami Modeling Repository
-This repository contains scripts and resources for conducting geoclaw simulation for the Tohoku region in Japan.
+This directory contains scripts and resources for conducting geoclaw simulation for the Tohoku region in Japan.

 ## Overview
 The repository includes various scripts and tools for: